FinweLtd/app-livesync-gstreamer-hello/README.md

 We are now running basically the same thing as basic-tutorial-1.c where we started with Gstreamer.

-Next, use nano to replace CMakeLists.txt with a version that include Socket.IO cpp client:
+Next, use nano to replace CMakeLists.txt with a version that includes Socket.IO cpp client:
 ````
 cmake_minimum_required(VERSION 3.1.0 FATAL_ERROR)